-1.1 This practice specifies the test equipment and procedures for ergonomic impact of subjects wearing a protective clothing ensemble.
-1.2 This practice covers the ergonomic measurements of range of motion, ability to complete tasks, dexterity, subjective perceptions, and heart rate responses to assess the ergonomic impact of subjects wearing a protective clothing ensemble.
-1.3 This practice permits the evaluation of protective clothing that imposes a functional restriction (mobility restriction, comfort) because of factors such as: (1) the ensemble is bulky or has too many layers of materials,(2) the ensemble has rigid materials, and (3) the weight of the ensemble is substantial (firefighter turnout gear, explosive ordnance bomb suit).
-1.4 To increase safety during ergonomic testing, this dynamic test requires the use of human participants who meet specific health and physical fitness requirements.
-1.5 This practice does not attempt to determine important clothing characteristics, such as thermal insulation and evaporative resistance of the protective clothing ensemble.
-Test Methods F1291 and F2370 can be used for these clothing measurements.
-1.6 The values stated in this standard shall be SI units.
-1.7 It is the responsibility of the test laboratory to obtain the necessary and appropriate approval(s) required by their institution for conducting tests using human participants.
-1.8 This standard does not purport to address all the safety concerns, if any, associated with its use.
+1.1 This practice specifies the test equipment and procedures for assessing the change in range of motion (ROM) on subjects wearing a protective clothing ensemble.
+1.2 This practice covers the ergonomic measurements of range of motion and subjective perceptions.
+1.3 To increase safety during testing, this dynamic test requires the use of human participants who meet specific health and physical fitness requirements.
+1.4 This practice does not attempt to determine other clothing characteristics, such as thermal insulation and evaporative resistance of the protective clothing ensemble.
+Test Methods F1291 and F2370 can be used for these measurements.
+1.5 Units--The values stated in this standard shall be SI units.
+1.6 It is the responsibility of the test laboratory to obtain the necessary and appropriate approval(s) required by their institution for conducting tests using human participants.
+1.7 This standard does not purport to address all the safety concerns, if any, associated with its use.
 It is the responsibility of the user, and the testing institution, to consult and establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use of this standard.

 Keywordsergonomic performance; protective ensembles; range of motion; subjective perceptions; goniometry